hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 ## Prepare for Change Data Capture

-In order to stream the changes from the MySQL database we need to modify certain settings and grant more permissions to the `petclinic` user
+In order to stream the changes from the MySQL database we need to modify certain settings and grant more permissions to the `petclinic` user.

-Run the following command to start MySQL client, enter the `mysql` password for the root user.
+Run the following command to start MySQL client, enter the `mysql` password for the root user:

 ```bash
 docker run -it --rm --link petclinic-mysql:petclinic-mysql mysql mysql -hpetclinic-mysql -uroot -p
 ```

-We need the following to grant privileges to the `petclinic` user to allow listening to the database changes
+Run the following to grant privileges to the `petclinic` user to allow listening to the database changes:

 ```sql
 ALTER USER petclinic IDENTIFIED WITH mysql_native_password BY 'petclinic';